Musical.ly Strikes the Right Chord — To the Tune of 40M MAU

 - Further evidence that people of the Internet love people dancing around and singing almost as much as they love cat videos.

 Written by Libby Leffler, HBS ’17.
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 musica.ly was one of the hottest apps of 2015 and 2016?—?and hasn’t left the App Store Top 40 ever since.
 Are its 15-second videos a one-hit wonder, or are they here to stay?